Filters

 | Tags | Category tags (OR logic).
 The market matches if it carries any selected tag | ”Politics” + “US Elections”, politics or US elections markets |

-| Keywords | Filter by text in the market question or description.
-Each keyword is contains or not contains; multiple keywords are AND’d together | contains "election" + contains "president" + not contains "2020" matches every market whose question contains both “election” and “president” but not “2020” |
+| Question Keywords | Filter by text in the market’s question.
+Each keyword is contains or not contains; multiple keywords are AND’d together | contains "election" + not contains "2020" |

 Trade Criteria